minio/docs/source/reference/minio-server/settings/core.rst

 Setting a new list of file extensions replaces the previously configured list.
 Defaults to ``".txt, .log, .csv, .json, .tar, .xml, .bin"``.

-.. admonition:: Default excluded files
-   :class: note

-   Some types of files cannot be significantly reduced in size.
+.. versionchanged:: RELEASE.2024-03-15T01-07-19Z

+   Specify ``"*"`` to direct MinIO to compress all supported file types.

-   MinIO will *not* compress these, even if specified in an :mc-conf:`~compression.extensions` argument.
+MinIO does not support compressing file types on the :ref:`Excluded File Types <minio-data-compression-excluded-types>` list, even if explicitly specified in this argument.
-   See :ref:`Excluded types <minio-data-compression-excluded-types>` for details.

 Compression MIME Types
 ~~~~~~~~~~~~~~~~~~~~~~